james-lawrence91/Constitution/README.md

 Change and experimentation is more than welcome, even if you’re not sure how it will end up, but if any change to the space would take longer than 6 hours to put back as it was, please check on the mailing list before doing it.
 Also, you can use anything in the space for anything you’d like - parts or as part of another project - but if it has a DO NOT HACK sticker on it please leave it alone because it’s probably important.

 **Safety:** Some parts of the space are dangerous and some of the tools should not be used unless you know how to use them.
-If insure ask someone.
+If unsure ask someone.
 If it has a red sticker, make sure you've been shown how to safely use the tool by someone before trying it.

 If your about to make a bunch of noise, warn everyone and offer ear protection before switching stuff on.